YousefEldeeb787/Tic-Tac-Toe-Game/README.md

 Win/Tie detection to determine game outcomes.

-Score tracking for both X and O players.
+Score tracking for both X and O players .

 Reset functionality (reset current game or reset all scores).